MicrosoftDocs/dynamics-365-fraud-protection/content/customer-support.md

 # Support your customers

-Customer support within Microsoft Dynamics 365 Fraud Protection enables your support representative or fraud investigator to evaluate customer escalations, unblock customers whose purchase attempts are being improperly declined, and block suspicious purchases as appropriate.
+Customer support within Microsoft Dynamics 365 Fraud Protection enables your agents to evaluate customer escalations, unblock customers whose purchase attempts are being improperly declined, and block suspicious purchases as appropriate.
 Your fraud investigators can search and investigate your customers’ past transactional history with your business, providing an accelerated turnaround for decisions.

 ## Search and investigate